brainstem-org/brainstem_support/docs/datamodel/personal_attributes/setup.md

 Visit the [permissions page]({{"datamodel/permissions/"|absolute_url}}) to learn more.

-## Session API access
+## Setups API access

 The API allows for programmable access to setups, enabling you to read, edit, and delete Setups through the API.
-Learn more about the sessions' fields and data structure on the [Session API page]({{"api/personal_attributes/setup/"|absolute_url}}).
+Learn more about the sessions' fields and data structure on the [Setups API page]({{"api/personal_attributes/setup/"|absolute_url}}).